slegaitis/Java-Cheat-Sheet/README.md

      ActivityMainBinding binding = DataBindingUtil.setContentView(MainActivity.this, R.layout.activity_main);

  Things to note, data binding class is created after 1st build, ActivityMainBinding class is created if your xml file is name activity_main.xml if its other name e.g main_activity.xml binding class will be called MainActivityBinding.
-Concatinate strings with data binding: android:text="@{`At ` + String.valueOf(weather.formatedTime) + ` it will be`}"
+Concatinate strings with data binding: android:text="@{`At ` + String.valueOf(weather.formatedTime) + ` it will be`}".
+Also note: All values that are mean to be binded must be Strings, so value types such as Double or int must be converted to string String.valueOf() e.g android:text="@{String.valueOf(weather.humidity)}"

  To bind data: